 Equalizers work to adjust (boost or cut) the frequencies of an audio signal.
 The high-pass filter mentioned previously is an aggressive form of equalization.

-Compressors work to reduce the dynamic range of the audio signal, which yields the result of bringing up the lower-level sounds and “fattening up” the signal, making it sound closer and heavier.
+Compressors work to reduce the audio signal's dynamic range, which yields the result of bringing up the lower-level sounds and “fattening up” the signal, making it sound closer and heavier.

 Limiters are like compressors set to an extreme and do not allow the audio signal level to exceed a certain point.
-Limiters are often used as safety precautions so to not overload a signal path.
+Limiters are often used as safety precautions so as not to overload a signal path.

 Some preamps with “channel strip” functionality will provide VU meters in their design so that the user can see the signal strength represented by a needle on a gauge.